jasonjac2/OneMoreWiki/Clean-Commands.md

 ## Remove Tags
 Removes all tags from the current page, except those that are associated with reminders.

+## Reset Container Auto-Size
+After manually setting the width of containers on a page, this command will reset the widths of all containers on the page to auto-size based on the content.

 ## Show/Hide Page Date and Time Stamps
 Toggles the page date and time stamps under the title on the current page or all pages in the current section